Rhaziel16/CCM101-jbasbas/Laboratory-03-Multi-Cloud-Explorer/README.md

 ## KillerCoda Playground

-A KillerCoda Playground was used to investigate the Linux server and collect its basic system information.
+A KillerCoda Playground was used to inspect the Linux server using basic Linux commands.

 ## Operating System